 Harry Potter and the Philosopher's Stone.
 Most reviews were very favourable, commenting on Rowling's imagination, humour, simple, direct style and clever plot construction, although a few complained that the final chapters seemed rushed.

 He befriends Ron Weasley and Hermione Granger, and is confronted by Lord Voldemort who is trying to regain power.
 In Harry's first year he has to protect the Philosopher's Stone from Voldemort and one of his faithful followers at Hogwarts.
-After returning to the school after summer break, students at Hogwarts are attacked by the legendary monster of the "Chamber of Secrets" after the chamber is opened.
 Harry Potter and the Order of the Phoenix.
 Plot At Hogwarts, Harry learns that Dolores Umbridge, an employee to the Minister of Magic, Cornelius Fudge, would be the new Defense Against the Dark Arts teacher.

 Before its release, Bloomsbury reportedly spent GB£10 million to keep the book's contents safe before its release date.
 American publisher Arthur Levine refused any copies of the novel to be released in advance for press review, although two reviews were submitted early.
-Harry Potter and the Half-Blood Prince.
-The book was published in the United Kingdom by Bloomsbury and in the United States by Scholastic on 16 July 2005, as well as in several other countries.
+Shortly before release, photos of all 759 pages of the U.S. edition were leaked and transcribed, leading Scholastic to look for the source that had leaked it.

 Released globally in 93 countries, Deathly Hallows broke sales records as the fastest-selling book ever, a record it still holds today.
 It sold 15 million copies in the first 24 hours following its release, including more than 11 million in the U.S. and UK alone.
 Harry Potter and the Half-Blood Prince.